sRanay/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 installed on your computer.
 2. Download the latest version of `FinText` from [here](https://github.com/AY2324S1-CS2113-W12-3/tp/releases).
+3. Run the program by `java -jar FinText.jar`

 ## Features